dimitri009/Quantum-ML-Project-Work/README.md

  that while both models demonstrate competitive performance, HNNs exhibit advantages in certain aspects, suggesting their potential superiority in specific scenarios.

+ ## Contents

+- `models/`: Contains the Python scripts and Jupyter Notebooks implementing the CNN model and the HNN model.
+- `README.md`: This file providing an overview of the project.